 About

+It’s Material strengthens connection for change.
 We support companies, foundations, non-profits and coalitions with:

 Proudly based in Queens, NYC.
 Working locally and globally.